Smoke and vapour

-Only owners, mortgagees and condo corporations can file a noise-related application.
+Only unit owners, mortgagees and condo corporations can file, smoke and vapour application with the Tribunal.

-The Tribunal can deal with two different types of noise disputes:
+The Tribunal can deal with two types of smoke and vapour disputes:

-- Disputes about unreasonable nuisances, annoyances or disruptions.
+- Disputes about unreasonable nuisances, disruptions or annoyances

-- You can file an application about an unreasonable noise issue regardless of what your condo’s governing documents say.
+- You can file an application about an unreasonable smoke and vapour issue regardless of what your condo’s governing documents say

-- Disputes about noise provisions in your condo’s governing documents.
+- Disputes about smoke and vapour provisions in your condo corporation’s governing documents.
 This includes disputes involving:

-- Compliance with provisions in the corporation’s governing documents related to noise
+- Compliance with provisions in the corporation’s governing documents related to smoke and vapour

 - The consistency or reasonableness of those provisions

 You can read all the CAT’s previous orders and decisions to learn more about the types of smoke and vapour disputes seen at the Tribunal and how those were resolved.